 Despite being essential for economic growth, energy has become the industry that people love to hate and politicians love to punish.
 Even in the world’s key producing regions, an energy company can only thrive if it constantly updates its strategy and nurtures its stakeholders to maintain its license to operate effectively at local, national and international levels.

-- Advising clients through high-profile on and offshore incidents and issues, ranging from fires, leaks and explosions, fatal accidents and shipping incidents, to industrial relations issues, the occupation of assets by NGOs, and country evacuations.
+- Advising clients through many of the world’s highest-profile on and offshore incidents over the last twenty years, including industrial relations issues, occupation of assets by NGOs, shipping incidents and country evacuations

-- Designing and implementing a global ‘Gold Standard’ of crisis management at an IOC, including its global asset teams and JVs.
+- Designing and implementing a global ‘Gold Standard’ of crisis readiness at an IOC, including its global asset teams and JVs

-- Providing an IOC with issues management support to re-engage communities at their top ten global sites of potential stakeholder concern.
+- Providing an IOC with strategic coordination to re-engage communities at their top ten global sites in terms of potential stakeholder concern

-- Advising a global energy services company on the management of the reputation risks associated with shale developments.
+- Advising a global service company on the above ground risks associated with shale developments and fracking

-- Supporting an IOC to develop its strategy around a sensitive asset sale and market withdrawal programme in Europe.
+- Supporting an IOC to develop its strategy around a sensitive asset sale program and market withdrawal in Europe

-- Helping an IOC consider its stakeholder engagement and media strategy related to a major project in Iraq.
+- Helping an IOC consider its external engagement and media strategy related to a major project in Iraq